 Quesada was one of the airmen visionary enough to see that his “tactical” aircraft were actually the ones that could make the greatest contribution toward the strategic objective of defeating Germany.
-The advent of the 2,000 horse power engine meant that his fighters, particularly the monstrous P-47 Thunderbolt, could be big, rugged, fast, and capable of looking after themselves (and then some), while also hauling a significant bomb load – they were “fighter-bombers”.
+The advent of the 2,000 horse power engine meant that his fighters, particularly the monstrous P-47 Thunderbolts, could be big, rugged, fast, and capable of looking after themselves (and then some), while also hauling a significant bomb load – they were “fighter-bombers”.
 Applying lessons from his service in the North African and Italian theatres, Quesada was determined to use this new breed of tactical fighters for ground attack, reasoning that the best way to grind the German Army to a decimated halt was not to fly huge aircraft over Berlin and Hamburg in often vain and always costly attempts to destroy factories – that wasn’t working, and anyway, raw factory output wasn’t really the point.
 Pete’s great insight was to realize that no matter how many planes and tanks and artillery pieces the Germans could build, none of them would make any difference if the Germans couldn’t reliably move them or supply them, and simply lost them all once they arrived in theatre.
 His fighters would cut them off from their long, vulnerable lines of logistics, and attack them where they operated.
 Everywhere they operated.

 In the run-up to D-Day, Quesada’s 9th had five priority target types: marshalling yards, coastal batteries, airfields, radar stations, and bridges.
 They hit such targets from the coast to as deep into France as the fighters could fly, as Quesada sent his charges on roving low-level missions to rip across the European countryside at 400 MPH, strafing and bombing everything on the official priority list, and just about anything else that might be of use to the Nazis, especially trains, trucks, barges, cars, horse-drawn wagons, damned near anything that moved.
 “Targets of opportunity” were prosecuted with pitiless enthusiasm.
 If you were a guy on a bicycle, you were liable to get blasted by eight .50 calibre machine guns.
 Sorry pal, you might have been a Kraut.
 If you were pushing a wheel barrow, tough luck – you might be helping the Germans move number 2 lug nuts or something.
 Here, have 600 rounds for your trouble.
 If you were a goddam cow, sorry, Bossy, but how do I know you’re not a Nazi cow?
 How do I know your milk doesn’t make cheese for the Waffen SS?
 Best to just fill you full of hot lead, you poor, mooing bastard.
 The effect was that the Germans could barely move their forces in daylight, couldn’t get them enough supplies, couldn’t do much of anything a lot of the time except keep their heads down.
 Tanks that never get ammo and gas delivered to them are useless.
 Un-fuelled planes shot up on their runways are useless.
-Troops that can’t be moved by truck or train are useless.
+Troops that can’t be moved by truck or train, or even marched on foot in useful numbers, are useless.

 In one day’s set of missions, the pilots of the 9th destroyed so many trains that they dubbed it “Chattanooga Day”, after Glenn Miller’s Chattanooga Choo-Choo.